 There may be a number of reasons why this is occurring:-

-- Check your email address and password are correct.
+- Check your email address and password are both correct.

 - Is your email and password disappearing from the boxes at registration each time you attempt to enter?
-You have most likely not activated your account by clicking on the ‘Activate Your Account’ link which is in the automated email you receive after initial online registration - check also your junk or spam folders.
+You may not have activated your account by clicking on the ‘Activate Your Account’ link which is in the automated email you receive after initial online registration - check also your junk or spam folders.

 - Are you logging in under an email address that’s been set up by a colleague or another person within your company for example? – check you have the correct log in details.

 - Smartphones and tablets sometimes limit what you can do and can cause problems such as an inability to log in to online systems.
-If working from such a device, switch to a laptop or computer instead.
+Try a laptop or computer instead.